jyotigangwar29/jyotigangwar29/README.md

 ---

 🎯 **Bridging Business and Technology with Data Science**
-🎓 MS in Business Analytics at the University of Texas at Austin | BS in Mechanical Engineering 📍 Passionate about data-driven decision-making and leveraging machine learning to solve real-world business problems.
+🎓 MS in Business Analytics at the University of Texas at Austin

+📍 Passionate about data-driven decision-making and leveraging machine learning to solve real-world business problems

 ---